Black3942/json-data-handler/README.md

 use end-point / (like "http://localhost:8080/") to get data for one url and one local file

 use end-point /all (like "http://localhost:8080/all") to get data from all data sources

+use end-point /availability (like "http://localhost:8080/availability") to get data from all data sources, and additional output field availability